 - 1. Always use proper tools and devices to disassemble the generator; - 2.
-Disconnect the generator electrical connections and those of the accessories; - Remove the heat exchanger and the noise suppressor (if any); - Remove the bearing temperature sensors and the grounding brush; - In order to prevent damages to the rotor and coil heads, support the shaft on both drive and nondrive ends; - 6.
+Before disassembling the generator, disconnect the lubrication pipes (if any); - Disconnect the generator electrical connections and those of the accessories; - 4.
+Remove the bearing temperature sensors and grounding brush; - In order to prevent damages to the rotor and coil heads, support the shaft on both drive and nondrive ends; - 6.
 In order to disassemble the bearings, follow the procedures described in this manual; - 7.
 The removal of the rotor from the generator must be done with a suitable device and with extreme care so that the rotor does not drag on the stator laminated core or coil heads, thus preventing damages.